The Challengers (game show): Format #2

 Beginning on November 21, 1990, the Ultimate Challenge was reconfigured as a daily bonus round with $10,000 cash at stake.
 Initially, as before, the champion was presented with a choice of categories before the round began.
 Later the choice was dropped and the champion was told the category at the outset of the round.

 Instead of needing to answer three questions correctly to win the Ultimate Challenge, the champion only had to answer one.
 However, the question could and often did contain multiple answers and all parts had to be answered correctly in order for the champion to win the $10,000.

-The Ultimate Challenge was eventually done away with; while an exact date has yet to be determined, the round was retired sometime after the February 15, 1991 episode.
+The Ultimate Challenge was eventually done away with; while an exact date has yet to be determined, the round was retired sometime after the February 15, 1991, episode.

 Tournaments

 Tournament of Champions

 For the first two months that The Challengers was on the air, contestants were not only competing to win money but were also trying to earn spots in the show's Tournament of Champions.
 The tournament was conducted the week of November 12, 1990, and its structure was similar to the one employed by Jeopardy! during its own tournaments.
-Nine players faced off on the first three days of the tournament, with the three winners playing a two-day cumulative score final.
-All three players kept whatever they earned in the two games, with the tournament winner earning an additional $25,000.

-After the match played on the November 9 episode, the field was set.
-Eight of the spots were filled by former champions.
-On the November 9 edition of the program, reigning champion Stan Newman won his second match and his total to that point made him one of the nine highest winners.
-In an unusual move, as many game shows that conduct tournaments like this do not feature sitting champions (including Jeopardy!), Newman interrupted his reign as champion to compete in the tournament.

-The final concluded on November 16, 1990 with Newman emerging victorious over Russell Giles and Gene Murray in the two-match final.
-He won a total of $41,265 in the final, which included the bonus of $25,000; he finished his reign as champion with a total of $112,480 across his entire run, which included the Ultimate Challenge victory previously mentioned where he won $31,000 in the last round played under its original format.
+The nine highest winning contestants through November 9, 1990 qualified for the tournament.
+They then competed, three at a time, over the first three days of the tournament.
+The winners advanced to the finals, which began on November 15 and were a two-day, cumulative score match.
+The contestant with the highest total score after those two days would be rewarded with a $25,000 bonus.
+As in regular play, all participants kept whatever money they had earned.

 Teachers Tournament

-Nine teachers competed, using the same format as the Tournament of Champions; $10,000 was awarded to the winner.
+Nine teachers competed, using the same format as the Tournament of Champions and awarding a $10,000 bonus to the overall winner.